matheuss/google-translate-api/README.md

 ##### from
 Type: `string` Default: `auto`

 The `text` language.
-Must be `auto` or one of the codes/names (not case sensitive) contained in [languages.js](https://github.com/matheuss/google-translate-api/blob/master/languages.js)
+Must be `auto` or one of the codes/names (not case sensitive) contained in [languages.js](https://github.com/vitalets/google-translate-api/blob/master/languages.js)

 ##### to
 Type: `string` Default: `en`

 The language in which the text should be translated.
-Must be one of the codes/names (not case sensitive) contained in [languages.js](https://github.com/matheuss/google-translate-api/blob/master/languages.js).
+Must be one of the codes/names (case sensitive!) contained in [languages.js](https://github.com/vitalets/google-translate-api/blob/master/languages.js).

 ##### raw
 Type: `boolean` Default: `false`